abautista3712/BootstrapPortfolio/README.md

-# H2_BootstrapPortfolio
+# BootstrapPortfolio

-H2_BootstrapPortfolio is a webpage hosted on GitHub highlighting the web developer Abelard Bautista, their projects, and providing a form by which to contact them by.
+BootstrapPortfolio is a webpage hosted on GitHub highlighting the web developer Abelard Bautista, their projects, and providing a form by which to contact them by.
 This version of the portfolio is made using Bootstrap and is designed to be mobile-responsive.

 ## Installation